GreenStar Homes Certification Manual Version 4

 Humidity control is present where appropriate by climate

-Being able to control humidity both when it is humid and dry is very important for health and durability.
-Additional dehumidification also reduces A/C demand and overall energy use and can ensure dryer air in the shoulder seasons.
-Whole-home dehumidification or humidification shall be installed in appropriate climates and be able to maintain 40 – 50 dewpoint at all times.
+The ability to control humidity over changing weather conditions is very important for a building’s health and durability.
+Additional dehumidification also reduces A/C demand and overall energy use and can ensure dryer air in the spring and fall.
+Whole-home dehumidification or humidification that can maintain 40 – 50 dewpoint at all times shall be installed in homes in necessary climates.

-Natural humidity control can be done in appropriate climates and verified through air quality monitoring to ensure it is done.
+Natural humidity control can be sufficient in appropriate climates and verified through air quality monitoring to ensure it is effective.

 Resources & Studies